cemheren/wanshitong/README.md

 ## Where is the data

 Wanshitong will only save your information locally in two folders.
+Alternatively you can set the root folder in `user/Wanshitong/.localstorage` to point to any other directory.
+You can point to dropbox or any other alternative cloud file system to back your index up online.
+(Or share with teammates)

-Screenshots in `user\Screenshots` and the index in `user\index`:
+Screenshots in `user/Wanshitong/Screenshots` and the index in `user/Wanshitong/index`:

 ![](Screenshots/1b567bd2-fb82-4efc-9406-34eaecbaa2ba.jpeg)
 ![](Screenshots/98297b38-f150-40e5-aa35-aff70cc67865.jpeg)